 Corporate Social Responsibility in India

-For new reporting requirements for corporate social responsibility in India, see India Announces New CSR Reporting Mandate, Companies to Submit Form CSR-2.
+For updates on the reporting requirements for corporate social responsibility in India, see:

 India is the first country in the world to make corporate social responsibility (CSR) mandatory, following an amendment to the Companies Act, 2013 in April 2014.
 Businesses can invest their profits in areas such as education, poverty, gender equality, and hunger as part of any CSR compliance.